Skip to content

 • Brace

 Two goals scored by the same player in a single match.
-One short of a hat-trick.
+Scoring a brace is considered a strong individual contribution to the team's performance.
+One goal short of the more celebrated hat-trick.

 C